tiangolo/blog-posts/angular-in-docker/README.md

 WORKDIR /app
 ```

 * Now, this instruction copies all the files that start with `package` and end with `.json` from your source to inside the container.
 With the `package*.json` it will include the `package.json` file and also the `package-lock.json` if you have one, but it won't fail if you don't have it.
-Just that file (or those 2 files), before the rest of the source code, because we want to install everything the first time, but not everytime we change our source code.
+Just that file (or those 2 files), before the rest of the source code, because we want to install everything the first time, but not every time we change our source code.
 The next time we change our code and build the image, Docker will use the cached "layers" with everything installed (because the `package.json` hasn't changed) and will only compile our source code:

 ```Dockerfile
 COPY package*.json /app/